ckeditor/ckeditor5/docs/getting-started/licensing/plans.md

 ## Custom plan

-If you nee more flexibility to suit your specific needs, let us tailor a solution for you.
+If you need more flexibility to suit your specific needs, let us tailor a solution for you.

 * Alternative licensing metrics
 * Commercial license